 The Company has entered into an investment advisory agreement with CIM.
 Pursuant to the investment advisory agreement, the Company pays CIM a base management fee and an incentive fee.
-The Company has also entered into an administration agreement with CIM, pursuant to which the Company reimburses CIM for administrative expenses it incurs on the Company's behalf.
+The Company has also entered into an administration agreement with CIM pursuant to which the Company reimburses CIM for administrative expenses it incurs on the Company's behalf.

-On January 1, 2019, the Company entered into a servicing agreement with CIM's affiliate, Apollo Investment Administration, L.P., or AIA, pursuant to which AIA furnishes the Company with administrative services including, but not limited to, loan and high yield trading services, trade and settlement support, and monthly valuation reports and support for all broker quoted investments.
+On January 1, 2019, the Company entered into a servicing agreement with CIM's affiliate, Apollo Investment Administration, L.P., or AIA, pursuant to which AIA furnishes the Company with administrative services including, but not limited to, loan and high yield trading services, trade and settlement support, and supplementary investment valuation information.
 AIA is reimbursed for administrative expenses it incurs on the Company's behalf in performing its obligations, provided that such reimbursement is reasonable, and costs and expenses incurred are documented.
+The servicing agreement may be terminated at any time, without the payment of any penalty, by either party, upon 60 days' written notice to the other party.

 The Company's executive officers, certain of its directors and certain other finance professionals of CION Investments also serve as executives of CIM and officers of the Company and Messrs.
-Gatto and Reisner are directors of CION Securities, LLC, the dealer manager for the offering of Shares, which ended on January 25, 2019.
+Gatto and Reisner are directors of CION Securities, LLC, the dealer manager for the offering of the Company's Shares, which ended on January 25, 2019.
 In addition, the Company's executive officers and directors and the members of CIM and members of the investment committee serve or may serve as officers, directors or principals of entities that operate in the same, or related, line of business as the Company does or of investment funds, accounts or other investment vehicles managed by the Company's affiliates.
 These investment funds, accounts or other investment vehicles may have investment objectives similar to the Company's investment objective.
 The Company may compete with entities managed by CIM and its affiliates for capital and investment opportunities.
 As a result, the Company may not be given the opportunity to participate in certain investments made by investment funds, accounts or other investment vehicles managed by CIM or its affiliates or by members of the investment committee.
 However, to fulfill its fiduciary duties to each of its clients, CIM intends to allocate investment opportunities in a manner that is fair and equitable over time and is consistent with CIM's allocation policy, investment objective and strategies so that the Company is not disadvantaged in relation to any other client.
 CIM has agreed with the Board that allocations among the Company and other investment funds affiliated with CIM will be made based on capital available for investment in the asset class being allocated.
 The Company expects that its available capital for investments will be determined based on the amount of cash on-hand, existing commitments and reserves, if any, and the targeted leverage level and targeted asset mix and other investment policies and restrictions set by the Board or as imposed by applicable laws, rules, regulations or interpretations.